ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Now you have the Twitter endpoint.

-In the `sayHello` function, add the following to get the payload as a string.
+In the `sayHello` resource, add the following to get the payload as a string.

 ```ballerina
 string status = check request.getTextPayload();
 ```
-> **Tip**: The check keyword means that this may return an error but I do not want to handle it here - pass it further away (to the caller function, or if this is a top-level function - generate a runtime failure.
+> **Tip**: The check keyword means that this may return an error but I do not want to handle it here - pass it further away (to the caller function, or if this is a top-level function - generate a runtime failure).

 Now, we can get our response from Twitter by just calling its tweet action.
-Add this into the `sayHello` function as well.
+Add this into the `sayHello` resource as well.

 ```ballerina
 twitter:Status st = check twitter->tweet(status, "", "");